-Minnesota Transform is a $5M higher education initiative funded by The Andrew W. Mellon Foundation that will address transformational decolonial and racial justice in the University, Twin Cities, and state through public humanities projects.
+Minnesota Transform is a $5M higher education initiative funded by the Mellon Foundation that will address transformational decolonial and racial justice in the University, Twin Cities, and state through public humanities projects.

 We will collaborate with Black, Indigenous, immigrant, and refugee communities to amplify historical interpretations, create new narratives and dialogues, foster community well-being, and inform policy responses.
 Through our work and collaborations, Minnesota Transform will strategically broaden and deepen previously established relationships with communities, hold the University accountable for its complicities in order to pave the way for redress, and build the University’s capacity to be a site of racial justice.